pingcap/failpoint/README.md

 }
 ```

-Also, the failpoint closure can be a function which take `context.Context`.
+Also, the failpoint closure can be a function which takes `context.Context`.
 You can
-do some customized things with `context.Context` like control whether a failpoint is
+do some customized things with `context.Context` like controlling whether a failpoint is
-active in parallel tests or other cases. e.g.
+active in parallel tests or other cases.
+For example,

 ```go
 failpoint.Inject("failpoint-name", func(ctx context.Context, val failpoint.Value) {